cchiw/Diderot-Dev-Examples/dfn_fem/README.md

 ﻿# Field Definition: FEM
 We support computations on fields defined by outside sources.
 ##  In Action
+There are four steps to the implementation process:
+* 1. Diderot code (observ.diderot)
-There are four steps to the implementation process: 1.
-Diderot code, 2.
-C code that communicates to the generated Diderot code  3.
-Python code that initiates the C code, and 4.
-Running the program.
+* 2. C code that communicates to the generated Diderot code   (observ_init.c)
+* 3. Python code that initiates the C code and creates FEM data (observ.py)
+* 4. Running the program (run.sh)
 For the most part steps 2-4 are the same for each example and code can be easily reused.

 ### 1.Diderot Code (observ.diderot)
 #### Simple Definition